nrfconnect/sdk-nrf/samples/bluetooth/mesh/sensor_server/README.rst

 .. note::
    The Bluetooth mesh sensor sample cannot demonstrate any functionality on its own, and needs a device with the :ref:`bluetooth_mesh_sensor_client` sample running in the same mesh network.
-   Before testing the sensor sample, go through the sensor observer sample's :ref:`testing guide <bluetooth_mesh_sensor_client_testing>` with a different kit.
+   Before testing the sensor sample, go through the sensor observer sample's :ref:`testing guide <bluetooth_mesh_sensor_client_testing>` with a different development kit.

-After programming the sample to your development kit, you can test it by using a smartphone with Nordic Semiconductor’s nRF Mesh app installed.
+After programming the sample to your development kit, you can test it by using a smartphone with `nRF Mesh mobile app`_ installed.
 Testing consists of provisioning the device, and configuring it for communication with the mesh models.

 Provisioning the device